Properties are text strings that are associated to XSCHEM objects. All graphic primitives support properties.

 There is actually one different global property string defined for any available netlisting modes plus one global property string for symbol definition (file format 1.2), so if XSCHEM is set to produce SPICE netlists the SPICE global property string is displayed.

 So, in addition to properties associated to graphical objects and symbols, we also have properties associated to schematic (.sch) and symbol files (.sym)

-The format attribute defines the format of the SPICE netlist.
+In the above 'Symbol' global property string, the format attribute defines the format of the SPICE netlist.